BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/ecosystem.md

 Very similar to object-oriented programming, a ``SynthDef`` is a blueprint for a synth instance.
 The composer

-1. defines the blueprint, that is, a ``SynthDef``
+1. defines the blueprint, that is, a ``SynthDef``,
-2. adds the blueprint to the server
+2. adds the blueprint to the server,
-3. creates a new instance, that is, a synth
+3. creates a new instance, that is, a synth,
 4. and executes, controls, and terminates it.

 All those steps are done via the client-side interpreted programming language **sclang**.